Graduate and Professional School

 Personal Statements

 Graduate schools generally require you to write a personal statement.
-In a personal statement, you should communicate to the graduate school program your interest in the field of study, skills and experiences that have prepared you for graduate school, why you chose their specific program, and what career goals you hope to attain after the degree.
+In a personal statement, you may be asked to write about your interest in the field of study, skills and experiences that have prepared you for graduate school, why you chose their specific program, and what career goals you hope to attain after the degree.

 Here are some things to remember in writing your personal statement: